pocomane/retro-console-games/README.md

 In the introduction I used the expression "Curated list of notable retro games for consoles"; let try to clearify some vague or subjective terms.

-For 'Cosole' we mean a 'Personal entertainment system' i.e.:
+For 'Cosole' I mean a 'Personal entertainment system' i.e.:

 1) A computer able to run external software
 2) A system dedicated to the entertainment (e.g. no Home Computers like Commodore64)